 Electrical engineering and computer engineering are professions concerned with systems that generate, transmit, process, and measure useful information.
 Advanced technology pervades our lives in areas such as communications, electronics and computers.

 The profession of electrical engineering touches all aspects of our lives.
 Electrical engineers design and fabricate devices and systems critical in applications such as computing, communications, health care, manufacturing and automation, power generation and utilization, transportation, and entertainment.
-For more information visit the Sloan Career Cornerstone Center website, a nonprofit resource center for those exploring STEM career paths.
+For more information, visit the Engineering Career Services website.

 The computer engineering career spans the design and manufacture of computer-based systems.
 Computer engineers are responsible for developing the powerful computer systems that have become a part of everyday life.
 Applications for computer engineering span the spectrum from high-performance general purpose computing systems such as desktop workstations used in all facets of business, to small microprocessors embedded in larger systems and functioning as controllers.
-For more information visit the Sloan Career Cornerstone Center website.
+For more information, visit the Engineering Career Services website.